Ehsan-Bhatti/GINA/ReadMe.md

 ## Usage
 Examples of use cases using this package.

+The APID network can be downloaded from http://cicblade.dep.usal.es:8080/APID/init.action#subtab4

 Differential Expression Analysis: